kieryndavison/competitive-programming/leetcode/README.md

 - However, we can optimize this approach to only add values if they are updated.
 Now we will have an array of pairs where the first element is the snapshot_id and the second element is the value of the array at that snapshot.
 - In get we binary search for the closest snapshot_id at array[index] that is less than or equal to the snapshot_id requested.
 - Time complexity = O(log(s) + n), space complexity = O(s), where s is the number of times snap() is called and n is the length of the array.
+## 1110.
+Delete Nodes And Return Forest
+- Fairly straight forward recursive approach.
+Go through and keep track of whether each node is a root.
+If it is a root and it is not deleted then we add it to the result.
+Then we recurse on the left and right children and update the left and right children based on the result of that recursion.
+Then we return None if the node was deleted and otherwise we return the node.
+Base case: if the current node is None then we return None.
+- Runtime complexity = O(n), where n is the number of nodes in the tree, Space complexity = O(n + h), where h is the height of the tree.
+## 366. Find Leaves of Binary Tree
+- Simple recusive approach.
+Depends on height of a node = max(height of left child, height of right child) + 1.
+Use recursion to determine the height of each node and then insert the node into the result at its height.
+For example leaf nodes have height 0, so we insert them at index 0.
+Base case, if the node is None then return -1 since there is no height.
+- Runtime complexity = O(n), Space complexity = O(n), where n is the number of nodes in the tree.